 'This feeling of the texture of the sound seems to be of primary importance to the players...
 These are performances where I was conscious of the magical physicality of the sound ' PlanetHugill

-Brother Tree Sound is a classical group formed around the talents of Anna de Bruin, Thea Spiers, Peter Mallinson and Julia Graham.
-Together they are dedicated to encouraging new ways of listening through collectively interpreting the landscape and language of 20th and 21st century music.
-The quartet applies this approach in performance and interpretation to the core string quartet repertoire, keeping aesthetic and artistic significance at the forefront of their programming and creative direction.
+Brother Tree Sound is a string quartet formed around the talents of Anna de Bruin, Thea Spiers, Peter Mallinson and Julia Graham.
+Together they are dedicated to encouraging new ways of listening through collectively interpreting the landscape and language of classical music in 21st century.
+The quartet applies this approach in performance and interpretation to the core string quartet repertoire as well as writing their own music and commissioning new works, keeping aesthetic and artistic significance at the forefront of their programming and creative direction.

 The groups recording of Fiona Brice’s Quartet no 1 has been played on radio 3’s Late Junction, Night Tracks and on BBC Sounds and their EP Interstices has been streamed hundreds of thousands of times across Spotify, Apple Music and Deezer.
 The London based group play in concert halls, recording studios, clubs and non-traditional independent venues as well as regularly performing with many of the London based orchestras and ensembles.
 They are equally at home with a variety of genres from folk jams at the local pub to the soundworlds of extended contemporary techniques.

 They have played together as freelance musicians for chamber music festivals in Bordeaux, the Barbican Hall for London Jazz Festival, in the BBC proms and as Brother Tree Sound at poetry events with free improvisation, for film tracks, at music festivals in the UK and for first performances of many new works since forming three years ago.